MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/BusinessOperation.md

 ---
-title: BusinessOperation - Common Data Model | Microsoft Docs
+title: BusinessOperation in automotive - Common Data Model | Microsoft Docs
 description: Operation run at a business facility, such as new car sales showroom, used car sales or service center.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Business Operation
+# Business Operation in automotive

 Operation run at a business facility, such as new car sales showroom, used car sales or service center.